 What he concluded after studying each of these civilizations was that we all have the “blueprint” for health, vitality, and wellness.
 (Of course, we have been wonderfully made!)
 It is nutrition that ultimately determines how close we get to reaching our full potential.

-For some, the simple act of cutting out sodas or refined sugars can make a significant difference in well being; for others, who have lived a lifetime on processed and synthetic commodities, much more is required.
-What is for certain is that every body will end up in disease if the daily nutritional choices made include artificial foods of commerce.
+For some, the simple act of cutting out sodas or refined sugars can make a significant difference in well-being; for others, who have lived a lifetime on processed and synthetic foods, much more is required.
+What is for certain is that every body will end up in disease if the daily nutritional choices made include artificial and highly-processed “foods”.
 Sadly, it’s only a matter of time.

-And yet, what often upsets me is how little our medical practitioners emphasize the importance of diet for health and recovery.
-They say diet doesn’t matter or do little to educate their patients on the hazards of a poor diet.
+What is frustrating is that the standard of care by allopathic doctors minimizes the importance of diet.
+They say that diet doesn’t matter or do little to educate their patients on the hazards of a poor diet.
 Maybe they don’t know.
-Maybe they, too, believe the hype propagated by our mainstream media, serving the interests of their biggest sponsors: the food and pharmaceutical industry.
+Maybe they, too, believe the hype propagated by our mainstream media and organizations, serving the interests of their biggest sponsors: the food and pharmaceutical industry.

-What I’ve learned in my research is that just because it “looks” like food and tastes like food, doesn’t mean it is.
+What I’ve come to find is that just because it “looks” like food and tastes like food, doesn’t mean it is.
 When I walk into a convenience store or grocery store, all I see now is an illusion.
 There’s an illusion of heart-healthy, low cholesterol, low fat, and good-for-you concoctions that are anything but food.
 (Prior to 1973, much of what we eat today would have been labeled as an imitation food.
 The labels were removed after much lobbying by the industry.)

-Food is life giving.
-It shouldn’t sit dead on a shelf . . . for years.
-Dead imitation food leads to diseased bodies that can only survive on imitation substances to function–medicine.
+Real food is life giving.
+It doesn’t sit dead on a shelf . . . for years.
+Dead imitation foods lead to diseased bodies that can only survive on imitation substances to function–medicine.
 It is time we see things for what they are.
 It is time we lift the blinders and get back to the wisdom of our forefathers and traditional cultures.
-It’s time we take back control of our nourishment for our families’ well being and the future of our children and grandchildren.
+It’s time we take back control of our nourishment for our families’ well-being and the future of our children and grandchildren.

-If we want better health, we must get back to eating the way the healthiest civilizations did; they ate purely.
-Their diets fit into God’s perfect design for nourishment; their foods were not made by man.
-We must employ their wisdom lest we lose it forever.
+If we want better health, we must get back to eating the way the healthiest civilizations did.
+Dr. Weston A. Price found that they ate purely.
+Their diets fit into God’s perfect design for nourishment, employing the natural foods found in their environment.
 The Weston A. Price dietary guidelines captures this wisdom as noted below.
 Click here for the original source.

 - Eat whole, natural foods, and avoid processed foods.